soundslikejason/100-days-of-code/log.md

 ### Day 27: January 29, Sunday

 **Today's Progress**: RESTful Blog App - Final touches with sanitizing blog body and styling index.
+Started learning about data associations.

 **Thoughts**: I want to replicate features from this project to build a Songwriter App.